cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 {{< /gsHighlight >}}

-# Bootstrap the Manager
+##Bootstrapping Cloudify Manager

-Finally, run the `cfy bootstrap` command, pointing it to the manager blueprint file and the inputs YAML file, like so:
+To bootstrap Cloudify Manager, run the `cfy bootstrap` command, pointing it to the Cloudify Manager blueprint file and the inputs YAML file, as follows:

 {{< gsHighlight  sh  >}}
 $ cfy bootstrap --install-plugins -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file